whiteSkar/python_p2p_chat/README.md

 Note: You can't use this app to communicate with your friends outside of your network if the host is using a router (behind a NAT) as this app doesn't support NAT hole punching, yet.

+Note: Currently, the python process just hangs when you exit the program.
+Go to your Task Manager (Ctrl + Alt + Del) to force close the Python application.

 ### Features good to be added:
 - Aggregate messages from the same user
 - Different colored user names for each user